-I’m moving from Houston to east Texas – about 230 miles – for a reason deeper than just living in an RV and making it pretty.
+I’ve moved from Houston to east Texas – about 230 miles – for a reason deeper than just living in an RV and making it pretty.
 With aging parents and family in north Texas, I decided to move out of Houston.
 Nearly twenty years (this tour, anyway) having countless experiences, developing my art and style, meeting acquaintances, and gathering fantastic friends into my heart, I suddenly ripped my perfectly wonderful life up by the roots and set off for a completely different life.
 It’s a risk I’ve done a couple of times with great results, so I had to just go with the feeling.

 I want to help my sister take care of my mom and to see my dad and his wife more often: The base of why I made such a massive life change.
 I also want to lessen my load, to get rid of debt and all its stress, to live a more simple life and, in the process, discover myself.
 Again.